Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

 The Rosetta Stone app starts at $36.00 for 3 months, and the monthly price is cheaper for longer subscriptions.
-You can try Rosetta Stone completely free with a 3-day trial though, so sign up and test out the app’s lessons to see if you like them.
+You can try Rosetta Stone completely free with a 3-day trial, so sign up and test out the app’s lessons to see if you like them.
 There’s no risk!

 The italki app connects Swedish tutors and learners around the world.
 You can filter the tutors by different characteristics to find the best match, and you can also read past student reviews.
-The best part of learning Swedish with a tutor is that you can focus on what you actually want to learn.
-You can learn more about how italki works in this review.
+The best part of learning Swedish with a tutor is that you can focus on what you want to learn.
+Try italki for free by clicking the link below or learn more about it in this italki review.